hyperledger/besu-docs/docs/Reference/API-Methods.md

 Returns the private transaction count for the specified account and [group of sender and recipients].

+!!! important

+    If sending more than one transaction to be mined in the same block (that is, you are not waiting for the transaction receipt), you must calculate the private transaction nonce outside Besu instead of using `priv_getEeaTransactionCount`.

 #### Parameters

 `data` - Account address.